pjbakker/flexible-seo-hugo/README.md

 The following home page styles are included for **content/_index.md**:

+* `bare`,  no scaffolding, giving you total control over the structure.
 * `simple`, just a plain bootstrap row and col-8.
 * `no_row`, just a bootstrap container, giving you full flexibility to fill the container.